mmig/mmir-webpack/docs/interfaces/mmir_tooling.settingsoptions.md

 • **configuration**? : *boolean | [SettingsEntryOptions](mmir_tooling.settingsentryoptions.md)*

-options for the configuration.json entry; if FALSE, the resource will be ignored
+options for the configuration.json (or .js) entry; if FALSE, the resource will be ignored

 ___